Back

 • users get an app for free;

-• advertisers show their product to a wider audience and boost sales.
+• advertisers show their products to a wider audience and boost sales.

-Statistics show that smartphone owners spent about 90% of their time in apps in 2021, and only 10% — in a browser.
-According to experts’ forecasts, the apps’ popularity will grow in the future.
-It’s expected that the revenues from in-app advertisements will become two times bigger than in 2020.
-They are expected to exceed $225 billion.
-Today, in-app advertisement is an opportunity for efficient targeting.
-It stands out for flexible settings and high efficiency due to the fact that users don’t usually share smartphones with their family or colleagues like they do with personal computers.
-Thus, an app advertising campaign will always get the higher return rate than browser ads.
+Statistics show that smartphone owners spend about 3.5 hours on their phones every day.
+The trend is unlikely to change, and the mobile apps’ popularity will grow more in the future.
+Today, in-app advertising is an opportunity for efficient targeting.
+It stands out for flexible settings and high efficiency due to the fact that users don’t usually share smartphones with their family or colleagues as they do with personal computers.
+Thus, an app advertising campaign will always get a higher return rate than a browser ad.

 How in-app advertisements work

-In 2021, Apple released iOS 14 with an updated privacy policy.
-It allows users to choose whether to provide the app with their data or not when they download it .
+With iOS 14, Apple released an updated privacy policy.
+It allows users to choose whether to provide the app with their data or not when they download it.
 The app would get consent for collecting and processing personal data by default in the previous iOS versions.

-The mentioned changes in Apple’s privacy policy prove a trend for a conscious attitude towards using private data.
-This trend will make life tougher for app owners and advertisers but won’t collapse the whole in-app advertisements: it’s enough to explain to a user, what data you collect and how you will use it.
+The mentioned changes in Apple’s privacy policy prove a trend for a conscious attitude toward using private data.
+This trend will make life tougher for app owners and advertisers but won’t collapse the whole in-app advertisements: it’s enough to explain to a user what data you collect and how you will use it.

 Less data➡️ weaker targeting setting ➡️ an add misses the Target Group